metrica-sports/sample-data/README.md

 - For the events, in the `documentation` folder you can find a pdf file with the definition and explanation of all our events types and subtypes.
 - Tracking and event data are synchronized.

+## Getting started
+Laurie Sahw (https://twitter.com/EightyFivePoint) form the Sports Analytics lab of Harvard University has some great introductory python code to working with this data as part of the Friends of Tracking initiative.
+You can find it here: https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking and watch his first lesson with this data here: https://youtu.be/8TrleFklEsE

 ## Legal stuff
 - Please be responsible with the use of this data.
 - If you use it for anything public, please aknowledge the source.